Sizeless/ReplicationPackage/README.md

 ## Facial Recognition Case Study
 This case study uses the facial recognition/image processing segment of the AWS Wild Rydes Workshop ([Github](https://github.com/aws-samples/aws-serverless-workshops/tree/master/ImageProcessing)), which was also used in the evaluation of the paper _Costless: Optimizing Cost of Serverless Computing through Function Fusion and Placement_ by Elgamal et al..
-In this application, users of a fictional transportation app, Wild Rydes, upload their profile picture, which triggers the execution of a workflow that performance facial recogniion, matching, and indexing.
+In this application, users of a fictional transportation app, Wild Rydes, upload their profile picture, which triggers the execution of a workflow that performance facial recognition, matching, and indexing.

 ### System Architecture
 <p align="center">